 The internship is a 12 to 18 month program beginning in May 2014.
 Internship positions are paid $17.50/hour or $20/hour for Law School students.
 The deadline to apply is July 31, 2014.

 Interested individuals should send via regular mail or e-mail a cover letter, a copy of their resume, and three references to:

 Please, no phone calls.
-LMDC will attempt to contact prospective interns by August 23, 2013 to schedule an interview.
+LMDC will attempt to contact prospective interns by July 31, 2014 or early August to schedule an interview.

 LMDC INTERNSHIP JOB DESCRIPTION